MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 Hot Reload is available without the debugger when targeting most types of .NET 6 apps, including project types such as Console, WPF, Windows Forms (WinForms), ASP.NET Core MVC, Web API, and Blazor.

-This feature is exclusive to .NET 6+ and those apps not targeting .NET 6 (.NET 5 or below) will not support the “no debugger” scenario and must use the debugger to get access to Hot Reload functionality.
+This feature is exclusive to .NET 6+.
+Those apps not targeting .NET 6 (.NET 5 or below) will not support the "no debugger" scenario and must use the debugger to get access to Hot Reload functionality.

-Also be aware that not all project types will be supported for the “no debugger” scenario in our first release.
+Also, be aware that not all project types currently support the "no debugger" scenario.
 Specifically:

-- UWP apps are not supported for Hot Reload without the debugger, this is by design and there are no current plans to improve this.
+* UWP apps are not supported for Hot Reload without the debugger.
+This is by design, and there are no current plans to improve this.
-- Xamarin.Forms apps targeting iOS & Android don’t support .NET Hot Reload (regardless of if you are starting your app with or without the debugger), but will continue to support XAML Hot Reload
+* Xamarin.Forms apps targeting iOS and Android don’t support .NET Hot Reload (regardless of whether you are starting your app with or without the debugger), but will continue to support XAML Hot Reload.
-- .NET MAUI apps are not supported.
+* .NET MAUI apps are not supported.

 ## Visual Studio 2022 with a .NET 6 app

-Developers who are able to use both Visual Studio 2022 and work on apps that target .NET 6 will get the benefits of the most polished and capable Hot Reload experience.
+If you use both Visual Studio 2022 and work on apps that target .NET 6, you get the benefits of the most polished and capable Hot Reload experience.

-Highlights of what is supported:
+Supported in this scenario:

 * Blazor apps (Server and WebAssembly (see note))
-* Razor file editing in both Blazor and regular ASP.NET Core websites
+* Editing Razor files in both Blazor and regular ASP.NET Core websites
 * CSS Hot Reload
-* Ability to get Hot Reload support when running apps without the debugger (as described above in more detail)
+* Hot Reload support when running apps without the debugger (as described previously in more detail)

-Developers targeting .NET 6 will continue to get more improvements in future Visual Studio 2022 updates and .NET feature band and major releases.
-We’re just getting started!
+If you target .NET 6, you continue to get improvements in upcoming Visual Studio 2022 updates and .NET feature band and major releases.

 > [!NOTE]
-> In Visual Studio 2022 GA, Hot Reload support for Blazor WebAssembly when using the Visual Studio debugger isn’t enabled yet.
+> In Visual Studio 2022, Hot Reload support for Blazor WebAssembly when using the Visual Studio debugger isn’t enabled yet.
 You can still get Hot Reload If you start your app through Visual Studio without the debugger, and we are working to resolve this in a future Visual Studio update.

 ## Supported ASP.NET Core Scenarios